 When a kurloke is scattered, the area they were left will become “kapalsi”; sacred.
 Their families will avoid hunting in that area for three months and only go into those lands to mourn the loss of their loved one.

-Kurloke have deep voices that make them sound like they’re constantly groaning or in pain.
-They use a mix of spoken words, grumbles, growls, and loud jaw-snapping to communicate verbally; with their non-verbal communication consisting of body slamming their friends as an invitation to play-fight.
+Kurloke have deep voices that make them sound like they’re constantly groaning or exhausted.
+They use a mix of spoken words, grumbles, growls, and loud jaw-snapping to communicate verbally; with their non-verbal communication consisting mostly of body slamming their friends as an invitation to play-fight.

-Kurloke have no written or underwater languages, though they can cause strong vibrations in the water to express emotion.
-There is “purring” (evenly spaced vibrations with breaks) which is usually done to show affection to a lover, and “growling” (one long vibration without break) which is used to show aggression.
+Kurloke have no written language and are unable to learn how to read.
+They also have no underwater languages, though they can cause strong vibrations in the water to express emotion.
+There is “purring” (evenly spaced vibrations with breaks) which is done to show affection, and “growling” (one long vibration without break) which is used to show aggression.

 The laugh of a kurloke is so deep it vibrates the ground below their feet.
 It is similar to their purring, but it is not evenly spaced and has little to no structure to it.

-Jewellery is rarely made by the kurloke who wears it and generally the jewellery worn by a kurloke will be made by their siblings or partners.
+Jewellery is rarely made by the kurloke who wears it and generally jewellery worn by a kurloke will be made by their siblings or partners as sign of affection.

 They prefer to avoid wearing anything that reflects light and consider gemstone jewellery bad luck.

-They will choose anything they like the sound of; from random noises they thought were cool, to a simple word, to a sentence or title.
+Young kurloke will choose anything they like the sound of for their names.
+Objects, emotions, animals, random noises they thought were cool, or a full a sentence are all names kurloke may end up with.

-This practice wasn’t always common; there are a few traditional kurloke names that are passed through generations, but not many of these names are still known.
+The practice of kurloke naming themselves wasn’t always common, and it is said that in old times kurloke would name their children when they were first born.
+Even now, there still are a few traditional kurloke names that are passed through generations, but not many of are still known.

 History with the Zokex